 The relevant clause of the Montevideo Treaty stipulates that the capital investment coming from a member country cannot be subject to any less favourable treatment in another member country than that granted in the latter to the investments coming from a non-member country, such as Spain or Switzerland.

 Based on the above, some taxpayers took the position that the wealth tax did not apply to shares in local companies owned by residents of certain ALADI countries (for instance Uruguay).
 While the tax authorities were of the opposite opinion, the National Tax Bureau, governmental agency dealing with treaties' application, had validated the taxpayers' approach.

 In response to this controversial matter, in mid-2006 the General Attorney of the Treasury issued his opinion – aligned with what the External Affairs Ministry timely upheld – stating that the most favoured nation clause of article 48 of the Montevideo Treaty does not grant relief from wealth tax based on the argument that the Treaty was not intended to deal with tax matters.

 New case-law supporting the tax authorities approach

-The termination of the tax treaties granting relief from the wealth tax would put an end to this controversy for fiscal years 2013 and onwards since a non-member country from the ALADI would no longer be most-favored.
-However the issue is still open for taxpayers until fiscal year 2012 either for strengthening the position they took or for allowing them getting a tax refund.
+The termination of the tax treaties granting relief from the wealth tax would put an end to this controversy for fiscal years 2013 and onwards since a non-member country from the ALADI would no longer be most-favoured.
+However the issue is still open for taxpayers until fiscal year 2012 either for strengthening the position they took or for allowing them to get a tax refund.
 It remains to be seen what the Supreme Court will finally rule on this matter.